Overseas media are gushing about a new phone from BlackBerry. That’s something that hasn’t happened for a decade.

 That was when the phone maker rebooted after being humiliated by Apple.
 A decade earlier it dominated smartphone sales.
 The iPhone swept it aside like a mosquito before a storm front.

-Instead of picking Android, BlackBerry pinned its hopes on the BlackBerry 10 operating system.
+Instead of picking Android, the phone maker pinned its hopes on the BlackBerry 10 operating system.
 It was an idiosyncratic approach, having little in common with the user interface on iOS, Android or Windows Phone.

 Idiosyncratic but practical